revl/svn_replay/README.md

 Limitations
 ===========

-`svn_replay` cannot clone the entire source repository unless all top-level directories of that repository are listed in the `PathMapping` configuration section.
+- `svn_replay` cannot clone the entire source repository unless all top-level directories of that repository are listed in the `PathMapping` configuration section.

+- The employed path mapping scheme is not flexible enough to describe arbitrary repository restructuring, but the desired effect can sometimes be achieved by applying a chain of `svn_replay` transformations.

 Disclaimer
 ==========